 Salmon comprises high quantities of vitamin B12, which keeps the cat’s nervous system, gut, and immunity healthy.

 The following are some ways you can feed shrimps to your cat.

 - Serve Moderate Amounts

-Indeed, shrimps are a tasty treat for your cats; however, they cannot replace a meal.
+Indeed, shrimp are a tasty treat for your cats; however, they cannot replace a meal.
 Because shrimp is relatively high in sodium and cholesterol, you should practice moderation when feeding your cats.

-An average-sized cat should not eat more than half of a jumbo shrimp in one sitting.
+An average-sized cat should eat half of a jumbo shrimp in one sitting.
 Also, try not to provide your cat shrimp regularly, as it can be hazardous for the feline’s health.

 - Cook Plain Shrimp

 You should feed only the meat of shrimp to cats and nothing else.
-It can be a shell, head as well as tail.
+It can be a shell, head, or tail.